 Frankfurt am Main, DE

-This outdoor swimming pool in Darmstadt, Germany, is an exercise in tectonic eloquence, a seamless integration of making and thought.
+This outdoor swimming pool in Darmstadt is an exercise in tectonic eloquence, a seamless integration of making and thought.

 The project’s aim was simple but complex: to eliminate any trace of structural expression in order to maximise the visceral impact of the white cast in-situ concrete.
 This was realised through a bespoke steel frame which encased the shuttering during construction.
 The concrete is flawless; there is no evidence of shuttering joints or anchor points - just a smooth unblemished surface, articulated within an orthogonal form, its phenomenology enriched by the ethereality of the water and light.

 All measurements pertain to the golden section.
-Italian coquina stone slabs surround the pool, their matt finishing minimizing glare and reducing the risk of slipping; and for the external walls, an off white shade of plaster to complement the warm tone of the stonework.
-The ambience generated is calm and welcoming; and from a practical standpoint, the inclusion of a fully retractable safety pool cover, accessed from a hidden slot, ensures peace of mind.
+Italian coquina stone slabs surround the pool, their matt finishing minimizing glare and reducing the risk of slipping.
+The external walls are finished in an off white shade of plaster, which complements the warm tone of the stonework.
+The ambience generated is calm and welcoming - and from a practical standpoint, the inclusion of a fully retractable safety pool cover, accessed from a hidden slot, ensures peace of mind.

 Additional Credits: All images courtesy of Ian Shaw Architekten.
 Photography by Felix Krumbholz.